connor11528/cs-fundamentals/README.md

 - Coding Interview Tips, How to get better at technical interviews without practicing: https://www.interviewcake.com/coding-interview-tips

-- Best engineer resume template: https://notes.breakoutlist.com/best-engineer-resume-template-uses-latex-14380b4a239f
+- software engineer resume template: https://notes.breakoutlist.com/best-engineer-resume-template-uses-latex-14380b4a239f

 - Guide to interviewing your future manager before deciding where to work: https://notes.breakoutlist.com/guide-to-interviewing-your-future-manager-before-deciding-where-to-work-3b2eb3326793

-What type of company/opportunity is right for you? use charlie munger’s rules (warren buffett’s partner)
+## More Questions

+- **Project Euler** - https://projecteuler.net/archives - The classic

+- **Epic List of Interview Questions** - http://katemats.com/interview-questions/ - a list of software engineer skills or areas that can be tested and evaluated in an interview context

+- :octocat: **MaximAbramchuck/awesome-interview-questions** - https://github.com/MaximAbramchuck/awesome-interview-questions - A curated awesome list of lists of interview questions.

+## Technical blogs

+This is tangentially related to interviews.
+Below is a list of companies that feature blog posts from guest authors.
+Blogging and teaching others can be a powerful way to comprehend new material, fine tune your writing skills, gain exposure and potentially even make money!
+If you have a technical blog open to new contributors please [submit a PR](https://github.com/connor11528/coding-interviews/pulls)

+- Scotch.io ([write-for-us](https://scotch.io/write-for-us)) - this has been my go to source for web development tutorials for years.
+Code on the rocks

+- Snipcart ([company blog](https://snipcart.com/guest-posting)) - company interested in Vue.js, eCommerce, Javascript and the JAMstack.
+There is some really great writing and code samples on here

+- JScrambler ([blog](https://blog.jscrambler.com/)) - company interested in Javascript tutorials.
+I wrote a post for them on using Vue.js and Vuelog to make a static blogging app.
+Check out the full article [here](https://blog.jscrambler.com/generate-a-static-markdown-blog-using-vuelog/)

+## Words of wisdom

 1) Don’t sell anything you wouldn’t buy yourself
 2) Don’t work for anyone you don’t respect and admire
 3) Work only with people you enjoy